xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2020.35 September 7 2020
+   -- enh (keith)  Add a few timing track value curves -- enh (keith)  Add support for public xSchedule web pages while securing core web site -- enh (dkulp)  Add detection of ESPixelSticks with local FSEQs so FSEQs can be uploaded to them -- enh (dkulp)  Use sequence metadata and media files sizes to determine if they need to be sent to FPP -- enh (dkulp)  Add sort to FPP connect
+   -- bug (dkulp)  Change when FPPD is rebooted to avoid some race conditions -- bug (scott)  Add back singing face support to DMX Skulls -- bug (keith)  Fix crash on layout due to no protocol options -- bug (keith)  Fix a number of S5 effect imports -- bug (keith)  Fix an issue with lyric track paste that prevented them being copied and pasted again -- bug (keith)  Fix snowflake effect settings are disabled when they shouldnt be -- bug (keith)  Fix some shape effect anomalies 2020.35 September 7 2020
    -- enh (keith)  Add ability to remove word and phoneme layers from timing tracks -- enh (scott)  Add PB16v2 controller